LegacyJailbreak/SiriServer/README.md

 **Installing API Keys**

 Some of the plugins included require API/APPID keys to use.
 You'll need to register with the respective websites to obtain these keys.
+Please copy and rename 'apiKeys.conf-SAMPLE' to 'apiKeys.conf' and input your keys.

 The general format is as follows: